George Lyttleton Rogers: Personal life

 Apart from playing tennis, Rogers was an amateur boxer.
 He was trained by Don McCorkindale in Slough, with whom he had a scheduled sparring bout in Bedford although it was later cancelled because it would have been a breach of amateur boxing rules.
 He also coached tennis to younger talents such as Alice Lavery, who reached the finals of the Cannes handicap tournament.

-In 1931, was engaged to Marjorie Schiele, a 19-year-old Cincinnati heiress, whom he married the next year.
+In 1931, he was engaged to Marjorie Schiele, a 19-year-old Cincinnati heiress, however the engagement was called off the next year.
 At that time, he resided at the French Riviera.
 His wife died in a hospital during a surgery in Montreux, Switzerland in 1937.
 Rogers married again in 1939 to Swiss-born Greta Konenberg, a fashion travel agent to whom he was introduced three years before.
 They incidentally met again in the Sporting Club of Monte Carlo after his wife's death.

 Rogers divorced and married for the third time in 1951 to June Sears of California, a University of California graduate in merchandising and subsequent real estate agent with whom he settled in Los Angeles.
 He died at Los Angeles County General Hospital in 1962.